mrOranger/Docker-Kubernetes/1. Images and Containers/README.md

     <img src="../assets/1.
 Images and Containers/Screenshot.png" alt="Dockerfile Image Screenshot" />
 </div>

 as you can notice, there are some output indicating for each command of the Dockerfile something like this: `CACHED [2/6] WORKDIR /var/www`.
-It seems that Docker stores each command inside an internal cache, and get the corresponding output (that is a Image's snapshot), if nothing changed from any previous build process.
-In a certain way, in fact, Docker creates Images in a layered way, that is: each command of the Dockerfile, corresponds to a layer, in such a way, each layer output is cached from Docker, internally, to reduce long build processes.
+It seems that Docker stores each command inside an internal cache, and get the corresponding output (that is the Image's snapshot) if nothing changed from any previous build process.
+In a certain way, Docker creates Images in a layered way, that is: each command of the Dockerfile, corresponds to a layer, in such a way, each layer output is cached from Docker internally, to reduce long build processes.

-Moreover, if something is changed from any previous Image's layer in the cache, it means that Docker must check the corresponding outer layers, if they need to be built again or it is not necessary.
-Then, once the Image has been built successfully, we can create a Container just adding an extra layer to those generated from the Image.
+Moreover, if something's changed from any previous Image's layer in the cache, it means that Docker must check the corresponding upper layers, to understand if they need to be built again or eventually it is not necessary.
+Then, once the Image has been built successfully, we can create a Container just adding an extra layer to those previously generated from the Image.

 <div style="width: 100%">
     <img src="../assets/1.
 Images and Containers/Layered Architecture.png" alt="Dockerfile Layered Architecture" />
 </div>

-As we can see, each layer is represented by each Dockerfile command, and the final Container, is nothing more that the Image's layers, with the command `CMD ["npm", "run", "start"]`, that is the only one that must be executed once the Container has been created.
+As we can see, each layer is represented by each Dockerfile command, and the final Container is nothing more that the Image's layers, with the command `CMD ["npm", "run", "start"]`, that is the only one that must be executed once the Container has been created.

 ## Image and Containers Commands

 In this section, we are going to see the basic command-line commands that can be use to manage Docker's Images and Containers.
 As you would probably notice, the commonest way to interact with Docker is by using terminal.
-However, there is a quite long list of commands, to remember if we would like to use Docker, and since is fundamental to know it, we will dive in these commands.
+However, there is a quite long list of commands to remember, if we would like to use Docker and since is fundamental to know them, now we will dive in these commands.

-In some operating system like MacOs and Window, it is possible to download and use the Docker Desktop application, where we can avoid the use of command-line commands for Docker.
-However, Docker Desktop is not available for all operating system, therefore, I recommend to learn the Docker instructions before.
+In some operating system like MacOS and Window, it is possible to download and use the **Docker Desktop** application, thorough we can avoid the use of command-line commands for Docker.
+However, Docker Desktop is not available for all operating system, therefore, I recommend to learn the Docker instructions in any way.

-The first and most used command is `docker ps`. `ps` stands for "processors", and the command shows a list of running processors in Docker, that is: shows the list of running Containers.
+The first and most used command is `docker ps`. `ps` stands for "processes", and the command shows a list of running processes in Docker, that is: shows the list of running Containers.
 However, since the command shows only running Containers, to see all the Containers, both running or stopped, we have to use the `-a` flag, in the following way: `docker ps -a`.
 Running this command, will show a list of Containers like this:

 | Container | Image  | COMMAND       | CREATED            | STATUS        | PORTS                | NAMES          |
 |-----------|--------|---------------|--------------------|---------------|----------------------|----------------|